 Phylazonit Stubble Decomposer

-reaction (pH level) of the soil will change for neutral
+pH level of the soil will change towards neutral

-Bacteria strains (Bacillus circulans, Azotobacter chroococcum, Pseudomonas putida, Bacillus megaterium) in ration optimized to stubble decomposition.
+Bacteria strains (Bacillus circulans, Azotobacter chroococcum, Pseudomonas putida, Bacillus megaterium) in ration optimized to stubble decomposition, nutrient solution.

 Germ number: 4 x 108 CFU /cm3, nutrient solution.

-The preparation can be used in all arable and horticultural plant cultures in an amount of 10-20 l/ha (150-200 l/ha quantity of liquid) applied directly on the stubble or the stem residues by means of a special device mounted on a tractor or a sprayer and mixed immediately into the soil.
+The preparation can be used in all arable and horticultural plant cultures in an amount of 10-20 l/ha (150-200 l/ha quantity of liquid) applied directly on the stubble or the stem residues by means of a special device mounted on a tractor (eg. Phylazonit Phyller) or a sprayer and turned immediately into the soil.

-The treatment should be performed during the operation when a major part of stubble residues is worked into the soil and soil preparation of 10-25 cm depth can be made in good quality.
+The treatment should be carried out during the field work when a major part of stubble residues is being turned into the soil and when conditions allow to carry out ground works in 10-25 cm depth.

 Since the strains found in the preparation can endure dry soil well, do not time the application to the weather but to the condition of soil!

-The efficiency of stubble decomposition can be increased significantly if you chop the vegetable residues to uniformly small size previously.
+The efficiency of stubble decomposition can be increased significantly if you chop the plant residues to uniformly small size previously.